maximilien/musings/blogs/ai/1/draft.md

 Current model availability includes GPT-5, Gemini 2.5 Pro, Kimi-K2-0905, and DeepSeek V3.1-Terminus.
 TRAE states these models are optimized for "reasoning quality" and "execution chain" to maintain performance levels similar to when Claude was available.
 The open-source Trae-CLI still supports bring-your-own-key functionality if you want to use your own Anthropic API key.

-For me, this is actually a feature: since I use Claude Code as my primary tool, TRAE provides a useful counterbalance with different models for testing, reviewing, and getting alternative perspectives on code.
+For me, this is actually a feature: since I use Claude Code as my primary tool, TRAE provides a useful counterbalance with different models for testing, reviewing, and getting alternative perspectives, at times, on specific code.

 **The trade-offs:**

 TRAE lacks the fast CLI interface that makes Claude Code so compelling.
 For developers who think in terminal commands, this is a significant gap.
 The ecosystem is also newer and less mature than Cursor's.
-I've also seen TRAE SOLO (and Cursor) slow to a crawl if you issue multiple requests while the agent is working—better to queue up requests one at a time.
+I've also seen TRAE SOLO (and Cursor) slow to a crawl if you issue multiple requests while the agent is working—better to queue up requests one at a time or wait for agent to be done and waiting for input.

 **Privacy concerns:**